elongton/rpl_intranet/README.md

 Addresses multiple problems:

 <ol>
-<li>1.
-An easy way to see how many events by library branch were posted </li>
+<li>An easy way to see how many events by library branch were posted </li>
-<li>2.
-A printable list of space reservations that updates. </li>
+<li>A printable list of space reservations that updates. </li>
-<li>3.
-A persistent tile view display to show on multiple monitors throughout each branch.</li>
+<li>A persistent tile view display to show on multiple monitors throughout each branch.</li>
 </ol>

 ## Library Desk Stats